SafaErden/The-New-York-Times/README.md

 # New York Times Article Page Replica

 > This project is a clone of New York Times article page.

-![screenshot](./Assets/images/readme.gif)

 It makes use of float, flex and grid CSS display positioning styles.
 This was completed as part of the Microverse remote software developement curriculum using the pair programming approach.
+Additionally a basic JavaScript method used to make navbar dynamic depends on the scroll action.
+Content of the webpage is copied from [that](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html?_r=0) original page.

+![screenshot](./Assets/images/readme.gif)

 ## Built With